Renzo-Olivares/RShell/README.md

 ## Parser
 * Takes in user input and tokenizes it into seperate tokens:
 	* Builds either BasicCommand, ExitCommand, or Connector(&& || ; ( )) depending on the conditions and pushes them onto a `queue` of Command pointers
+* run() returns an int, either -1 for failure or 0 for success.
 * buildPrescedenceQueue() parses parentheses
 * mirror() Mirrors queue of Command pointers and passes them to shuntingYard()
 * shuntingYard() turns infix to postfix